phantom0004/KRYPT0S-Ransomware_POC/README.md

 To run KRYPT0S, follow these steps in a sandboxed environment:

 1. **How to Run**: Convert both .py files to an .exe file (using the kryptos converter).
-Proceed to run "_KRYPTOS.exe", the "Screen.exe" will run at the end.
+Proceed to run "KRYPT0S.exe", the "Screen.exe" will run at the end.

 _The converter used in this repository ensures you are running on a windows enviroment, running it in a UNIX enviroment will not work!_